 A Chef's Tour Of The Best Restaurants In Birmingham

 If you're in Birmingham, Alabama, there are some experiences you shouldn't miss, and the next time you're in the Magic City, make sure you visit this restaurant with the best soul food you've ever tasted.
-It's probably not the healthiest thing to eat on a regular basis, but just minutes from the city centre, Eagle Restaurant has been Birmingham's most convivial place since 1951.
+It's probably not the healthiest thing to eat on a regular basis, but just minutes from the city center, Eagle Restaurant has been Birmingham's most convivial place since 1951.
 One of the main reasons for this successful run is that all products come directly from the nearby farmers market, which gives it an excellent flavor.
 Its prime location gives its chefs access to fresh seafood freshly caught in the Gulf of Mexico, as well as produce grown in the Appalachians.
 Many soul food restaurants tend to have almost identical menus, but Soul Kitchen offers traditional home-cooked Mediterranean dishes, made to order and served in a casual experience that makes your stomach and heart full and happy.

-Opened in 2012, SAW Soul Kitchen is the latest addition to her family, which also includes Southern fare such as barbecue and soul food.
+Opened this spring, SAW Soul Kitchen is the latest addition to her family, which also includes Southern fare such as barbecue and soul food.
 Here you have a wealth of options if you want to turn things around a bit, as well as a wide selection of local craft beer and wine.
-They also have some delicious creativity, such as the roasted green tomato BLT with avocado and tomato sauce and the sweet and sour chicken sandwich.
+They also have some delicious creations, such as the roasted green tomato BLT with avocado and tomato sauce and the sweet and sour chicken sandwich.
 You still have a wide selection of local craft beer and wine, as well as a wide selection of starters and salads.
 They recently introduced a new bar and menu, and I was so impressed by their barbecue that I am forced to recommend their Alabama White BBQ duck wings.
 I still think they are the best I've never been to the US and they're doing a great job with all the fantastic products that are available this week.

 OvenBird for Large Groups